TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 _**c) S3 Compression and Encryption:-**_

-- We utilize Snappy compression for source records,  which leads to faster transmission and cost savings in storage.
+- I've utilized Snappy compression for source records,  which leads to faster transmission and cost savings in storage.
+I'm prioritising high speed over a higher compression ratio.
-- Encryption is implemented using AWS-owned keys for security and confidentiality of data as it moves through the Firehose stream, particularly crucial when converting data formats like JSON to Parquet.
+- Encryption is implemented through AWS-owned keys for security and confidentiality of data as it moves through the Firehose stream, particularly crucial when converting data formats like JSON to Parquet.